turgu1/esp32-oberon-compiler/README.md

 ### OBNC

 The OBNC Oberon-07 version 0.16.1 is used to build this compiler.
-The author is using it on both Linux and MacOs platforms without any major issue (Except for the SYSTEM.VAL() that needed to be replaced).
+The author is using it on both Linux and MacOs platforms without any major issue (Except for the SYSTEM.VAL() that needed to be replaced and some support functions.
+See the `SYS.*` files in the `src` folder).
 It must be built using the following commands and option (after having changed current folder to OBNC):

 ```sh
 $ ./build --c-real-type=float